endless-sky/endless-sky-wiki/Creating-Starts.md

 # Extending starts

-Plugins that provide an identifier in their start definition, e.g. the "cool start" in `start "cool start"`, are opting-in to the game's definition extension system, and their provided definition will be merged into any existing definitions with that same identifier.
+Plugins that provide an identifier in their start definition, e.g. the "cool start" in `start "cool start"`, are opting in to the game's definition extension system, and their provided definition will be merged into any existing definitions with that same identifier.

 ### "Add" prefixes